Post

 Applied AI 2025 Fall

-I attended Applied AI Conference at the University of St. Thomas Nov 3, 2025.
+I attended Applied AI Conference at the University of St. Thomas on Nov 3, 2025.

 Justin Grammars